-- Reliant on more sophisticated design principles and analytics regarding whole buildings and measures. - Encouraging of building industry players to design or manufacture new energy solutions
+- Supported by better enforcement and compliance at local levels. - Reliant on more sophisticated design principles and analytics regarding whole buildings and measures. - Encouraging of building industry players to design or manufacture new energy solutions

-Goal Goal Results 1.
-Continually strengthen and expand building and appliance codes and standards as market experience reveals greater efficiency opportunities and compelling economic benefits.
-California's codes and standards will support this Plan's residential, commercial, and HVAC sector goals.
-2. Dramatically improve code compliance and enforcement.
-Energy savings from codes and standards will be fully realized.
+Goal Goal Results Continually strengthen and expand building and appliance codes and standards as market experience reveals greater efficiency opportunities and compelling economic benefits. • California's codes and standards will support this Plan's residential, commercial, and HVAC sector goals.
+2. Dramatically improve code compliance and enforcement Energy savings from codes and standards will be fully realized